jet-so/contact/blog/contacts.md

 ![What you mean](https://i.imgur.com/1hppDxM.png)

-If you look at them side by side its very easy to see the correlation because people understand adress books and the concept of phone numbers, but computers are really dumb, they are truly stupid.
+If you look at them side by side its very easy to see the correlation because people understand address books and the concept of phone numbers, but computers are really dumb, they are truly stupid.

 ![big dumb dumb](http://techchunks.com/wp-content/uploads/2010/06/Rrror-while-creating-Error-Report.jpg)

 So we have to hold their hand and explain them what we want them to do in the simplest way possible, meaning we have to write some code.
+Don't worry, this code will be super simple, no fancy variables or programing, none of that just simple code that you can easily understand and read out loud to anyone without any confusion.

 This is why instead of writing in the "first contact begins here" format we will write some very simple code, we will write: